hanhossain/esp32-sandbox/README.md

 source setenv.sh
 ```

-4. Open Clion in this directory
+4. Open CLion in this directory
 ```shell
 clion .
 ```